How To Build A Water Storage System For Long-Term Emergencies

 Mainly because bathtubs and sinks aren’t sterile containers, nor can they be sealed off.

-But a Bathtub Water BOB is a simple solution to that very problem.
+But a Bathtub Water bladder is a simple solution to this problem.

-You can put a refillable bag in your tub, shower, or sink and fill it with water without fearing contamination.
+You can put a refillable bag in your tub a nd fill it with water without contamination.

-The bags hold as much as 100 gallons of water and can be emptied and packed for transportation.
+The bags hold as much as 100 gallons and can be emptied and packed for transportation.

 Not only is it a great tool – but it’s cheap too!